cindyward1/cindys_airbnb/README.md

 ### Constraints and conditions:
 * If a user wishes to be both a landlord and a renter, they must have 2 different user names (user names are unique for all users, whether landlords or renters).
 This is a constraint because I used single-table inheritance rather than a more flexible mechanism to distinguish between the two types of users.
+* There is no direct way to adjust the rate by season; the landlord would have to manually adjust the rate.

 ##Thanks:
 * To the staff at Epicodus for providing such a wonderful boot camp class with a tremendous internship opportunity at the end!
 It's been a lot of hard work but totally worth it :)